mbaumer/us_hep_funding/docs/_states/WV.md

 <a name="WV-02"></a>
 [Back to top](#top)
 ## WV-02 -- Rep. Alex Mooney (R)
+### Committees
+Alex Mooney is not on any of our key committees

 ### HEP Grants
 ```
 This district received no SC HEP grants from 2012-2016